Manojkl/Government_Spendings_India/README.md

 - District wise contributions to gdp over the years
 - Spending outcome
 - Government loan amount, interest payments, forecasts for future
+- Find how many ministers talk how much on work related in parliaments